Futarchy-Polkadot-Hackathon-2023/Things/README.md

 </pre>
 </details>

-13. Now we have our indexer and our graphQL Server running.
+13. Amazing.
+Now we have our indexer and our graphQL Server running.
+This terminal will be block from now on.
 14. Open up a 3rd Terminal and navigate to the root folder.
 15. run tree and you should see the following